jsBoot/spitfire.js/README.md

 ```

-If you want don't care about conditional testing or loading at all, and just want a shim-it-all file, use the burnscars-min.js file directly.
+Finally, if you just don't care at all about conditional testing or loading at all, and just want a shim-it-all file, simply use the burnscars-min.js file directly.
+Conversely, there is a burnscars.css file that reset css (normalize + h5bp fragment).

+One of these files (gulliver-min.js, spitfire(-[^-]+)?-min.js, loader(-[^-]+)?-min.js, shimer-min.js, burnscars.(?:js|css), along with the burnscars folder if you use on-demand shiming) is all that is needed for distribution.

 How to build
 -------------